jamcalli/Pulsarr/README.md

 1. **Enable Automatic Sync**: Toggle the feature on to run on your configured schedule
 2. **Run Now**: Manually trigger the deletion process immediately
 3. **Dry Run**: Preview what would be deleted without making any changes

+**Note**: When Plex Playlist Protection is enabled, running a dry run will automatically create the protection playlists for all users if they don't already exist.
+This is a safe operation that only creates the playlists without deleting any content.

 You can configure notifications to receive information regarding your workflow: